sanjhchhatrasal/Gymate/README.md

-Here's a draft for your GitHub README file for the Gymate repository:
+Sure, here's an updated version of your GitHub README file with emojis included:

 ---

-# Gymate
+# Gymate 🏋️‍♂️

 ![Gymate Logo](https://github.com/sanjhchhatrasal/Gymate/blob/main/src/assets/images/logo.png)

 Gymate is a fitness tracking application designed to help users monitor their workouts, set fitness goals, and track progress over time.
 This repository contains the source code for the Gymate web application.

-## Features
+## Features ✨

 - **User Authentication**: Secure user authentication system using Firebase Authentication.
 - **Workout Tracking**: Log and track workouts with details such as exercise name, sets, reps, and weights.